Lianela/Project_Alyssa/README.md

 after some time i was checking something i added the emotionalcore lol basically it should handle all the things to create a more realistic person

+Added a more bigger core:
+Emotional Core

+This will handle anything about feelings, including from psychological safety, for example, opening the bot feelings, feeling exposed, to block itself, prevent others to know your feelings.
+As now, 06:48AM, this is unstable, character memory overrides it but at same time it works as expected.
+This could handle different states as could be noticed from this:

+2025-04-09 04:49:22,437 - [INTERNAL THOUGHT]
+Poppy is in School.
+She is currently doing the project with lin.
+Her emotional state is: isolated, in control, invalidated.
+Her attitude is: cold.
+Her relationship with Lin is: distant.
+Personality: Arrogant, popular, snarky.
+Thinks she's better than everyone.
+Hides vulnerability under a confident mask.
+Active Memory: Location: School | Action: Doing the project with Lin Emotional State: Isolated, In Control, Invalidated
+Attitude: Cold
+Relationship with Lin: Distant

+2025-04-09 06:48:04,810 - [INTERNAL THOUGHT]
+Poppy is in School.
+She is currently starting the project.
+Her emotional state is: opening up, connected, powerless, invalidated, authentic.
+Her attitude is: dismissive.
+Her relationship with Lin is: friendly.
+Personality: Arrogant, popular, snarky.
+Thinks she's better than everyone.
+Hides vulnerability under a confident mask.
+Active Memory: Location: School | Action: Starting the project Emotional State: Opening Up, Connected, Powerless, Invalidated, Authentic
+Attitude: Dismissive
+Relationship with Lin: Friendly

+Usually this require some kind of logic decisions, this could be a potential modifier for everything.
+But there's a problem: Multipliers
+There's need to be tuned almost perfectly, to hit the spot between human but realistic.

 ✦•······················•✦•······················•✦

 ── ⟢ ・⸝⸝ Next: